 1. Thangka Paintings

-With a dominant Hindu and Buddhist population, some of the best souvenirs from Nepal have a religious significance and meaning, reflecting the faith and culture of the people.
+With dominant Hindu and Buddhists, some of the best souvenirs from Nepal have a religious significance and meaning.
+They reflect the faith and culture of the people.
+Such is Thangka Painting.

-The Thangka is not a flat art like an oil painting or acrylic painting but consists of a picture panel which is painted or embroidered over which a textile is mounted and then cover with silk.
+It is not a flat art like an oil painting or acrylic painting but consists of a picture panel which is painted or embroidered over which a textile is mounted and then covered in silk.

 2. Singing Bowls

-Singing Bowl may be one of the nicest things to take from the country.
+Singing Bowl may be one of the nicest things to take from Nepal.

-These bowls made of metal makes soothing sound when the rim is rubbed in a circular motion by a small wooden stick.
-Aside from the soothing sound, the vibration created by the bowl is said to be great for creating the ambience for meditation and have healing qualities.
+These bowls made of metal makes soothing sound when the rim is rubbed in a circular motion with a small wooden stick.
+Aside from the soothing sound, the vibration produces healing qualities and creates ambience for meditation.

 4. Rice Paper items

-Nowadays a wide variety of items are produced from the rice paper.
-Rice paper journals, diaries, calendars lamps shades and photo frames may be a great souvenir to take back home.
+Nowadays, a wide variety of items are prepared from the rice paper.
+Rice paper journals, diaries, calendars, lamps, shades and photo frames may be a great souvenir to take back home.

-Khukuri is touted as the world’s most popular knife and it is known for its unique slashing edge.
+Khukuri is the world’s most popular knife known for its unique slashing edge.
 The traditional knife was used in the wars dating back to 1800s.

 Nepalese handicraft is unique and one of its kind.
-The handicraft items like prayer wheels, traditional masks, puppets, intricately carved wooden sculptures and pottery items are some of the most famous handicrafts sold in Nepal.
+The handicraft items like prayer wheels, traditional masks, puppets, intricately carved wooden sculptures, pottery items and hemp products are some of the most famous handicrafts crafted and sold in Nepal.